chshersh/tool-sync/README.md

 # Asset name to download on linux OSes
 asset_name.linux = "x86_64-unknown-linux-musl"

-# uncomment if you want to install on macOS as well
+# Uncomment if you want to install on macOS as well
 # asset_name.macos = "apple-darwin"

-# uncomment if you want to install on Windows as well
+# Uncomment if you want to install on Windows as well
 # asset_name.windows = "x86_64-pc-windows-msvc"
 ```